MikeF0926/C-Sharp-Projects/README.md

 ###### Created a BlackJack game that you can play and bet in game money.
 Just a small project.

 ### Car Insurance
 ###### Created a car insurance app that will let you know how much your car insurance will cost based around a few calculations.
+Also added in the ability to work with an MVC for this project.